reviczky/northumbria/modules/assurance/report.md

 \startnarrower
 \it
-It has been shown that given the Risk Appetite of Northumbria Bank plc the identified issued following the Incident 0123456789 revealed deficiencies on the Technical and Non-Technical aspects for the BCP.
-The proposed SIP showing improvements for the business. \par
+for Head of IS and CEO!

+brief statement of the problem or proposal covered

-outlines the issues identified around the incident and their solutions on the technical and non-technical aspect.
+The incident after the low probability flood at Northumbria Bank plc ... identified issues on BCP aspects the risk appetite of the company is shown outlines issues identified during the handling of the incident are layed out and solutions are proposed on technical and non-technical aspects.
+The critique is discussing the problems of business delays and handling the incident The proposed SIP showing improvements for operations. \par

+security aspect

 worst case scenarios
 the worst case scenario is that business is going out of operation as a whole (data loss, customer loss)